muhamedoufi/django_dicom/README.md

 This app creates the basic models for DICOM data abstraction: Study, Patient, Series, and Image.
 The models are complemented with some utility methods to facilitate data access.

+#with this repo we solve pandas installation problem
 ## Quick start

 1. Add "django_dicom" to your INSTALLED_APPS setting: